LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-18-displaying-auth0-user-profiles-in-ASP.NET-6-MVC-part2.md

 ## Bind Auth0 API keys to ASP.NET Secret Manager ##

-Speaking of ClientSecrets, did you know we can keep the information out of source control without renaming the property values to nonsensical names in appsettings.json?
+Speaking of ClientSecrets, did you know we can keep the information out of source control without renaming the property values to nonsensical names in `appsettings.json`?

 The answer is to use the ASP.NET Core Secret Manager.
 Warning, this is where it can get frustrating if done wrong, advise you backup your project now.

-Open appsettings.json.
-No no don't set any values yet.
+Open `appsettings.json`.
+Do not set any values yet.
 Just notice how dangerous it is right now to put especially our client secret (private key) in the file and put it in a public repo.

 ```json
   "Auth0": {